Getting help and advice

 - people with dependants and people without

-The term 'sexual orientation' refers to a person’s sexual attraction towards people of the same sex, people of the opposite sex, or people of the same sex and opposite sex.
+The term 'sexual orientation' refers to a person’s emotional, romantic or sexual attraction towards people of the same sex, people of the opposite sex, or people of the same sex and opposite sex.

 The Equality Commission for Northern Ireland provides information and advice about discrimination due to an individual's sexual orientation, or perceived orientation, or the sexual orientation of those they associate with.